-Betsy Crossley was first elected as a Brentwood City Commissioner in 2007.
-She is currently in her second term as Mayor.
+Betsy Crossley was first elected as a Brentwood City Commissioner in 2007 and is now in her second term as Mayor.
 Prior to serving as a City Commissioner, Crossley was a member of the Brentwood Planning and Historic Commissions.
 She has also served on the Tree Board and currently sits on the Brentwood Library Board.

-Born in Atlanta, Crossley moved to Brentwood in 1999.
-She holds a Masters degree in Microbiology from the University of Georgia.
-Prior to serving the Brentwood community, she conducted research in the fields of Hematology, Anatomy and Pharmacology at the Medical College of Georgia and later taught Anatomy and Honors Biology in the Winston-Salem/Forsyth County School System while sitting as an Adjunct faculty member at Wake Forest University.
-She is married with two grown sons.
+Mayor Crossley is married to Dr. George Crossley and they have two sons.
+She holds a Master’s degree in Microbiology from the University of Georgia.
+Prior to moving to the Brentwood in 1999, she conducted research at the Medical College of Georgia and taught Honors Anatomy/Biology in the Winston-Salem Forsyth County School System while sitting as an adjunct faculty member at Wake Forest University.

 Christ United Methodist Church

 Brentwood Rotary Club

 Williamson County Education Foundation Board, Founding Member